benjann/udiff/README.md

 # udiff
-Stata command to estimate an unidiff model from individual-level data
+Stata module to estimate the generalized unidiff model for individual-level data